Narco (song)

 "Narco" is a song by Dutch DJ/production duo Blasterjaxx and Australian DJ/producer Timmy Trumpet, released as a single in 2017.
-It is used as the walkout song of Edwin Díaz, the closer for the New York Mets of Major League Baseball.
-The song is also used as walk-up and home run music for William Contreras of the Milwaukee Brewers, whose usage of it has generated mild controversy.
+The song became widely popular for being the walk-out song for Edwin Díaz of the New York Mets in Major League Baseball. and as one of the cheer songs for the Kia Tigers in KBO League.

 Composition and recording

 "Narco" was written and recorded by Blasterjaxx and Timmy Trumpet.
 The first portions of what would become "Narco" were created by Blasterjaxx members Idir Makhlaf and Thom Jongkind, who sought to create a song that would be mainstay on the dance floor.
 The duo soon created a synthetic drum beat that would remain in the introduction of the finished song and wrote a melody to go on top of it that Jongkind likened to an "Arabian flute".
 The Dutch duo had been looking to collaborate with Timmy Trumpet and, when Timmy Trumpet had a day's break in the midst of his 2017 European tour, the three met and the duo played samples of the song.
 Timmy Trumpet suggested that the duo should remove the flute, and instead suggested that the song substitute a trumpet in place of the flute; he would later play and record the trumpet part that would replace the flute in the finished version of the song.
 The Blasterjaxx duo would later add the song's drop as well as a verse of rapping, though the duo did not listen to the verse's lyrics prior to the song's publication.
 The duo decided to title the track "Narco" after the crime drama television series Narcos.

 The song was released as a single in late 2017.

+The melody played by Timmy Trumpet, sounds very similar to the tune of 'Zuipe', a drinking song from 1979 by Belgian folk band Katastroof.
+'Zuipe' became very popular again around 2000 when Katastroof released a remix (Gek-O-man) and a jumpstyle remix in 2006.
+Since Belgium is next to Blasterjaxx' home country The Netherlands, chances are that the party melody might have reached their ears.
+However, the original composer of the song and founding member of Katastroof, Rob Stafford, has chosen not to take legal action since he feared it would cost him too much money before any result was booked.
+Blasterjaxx has never given any credit to Katastroof.

+Usage in the media

+The song was used in the trailer for the 2022 DreamWorks Animation film, Puss in Boots: The Last Wish.